wusher/wusher/README.md

 I write code.

+A jack of all trades is a master of none, but oftentimes better than a master of one.

 <!--
 **wusher/wusher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.